 Marc Darrow, MD.
 JD.

-I regularly see patients who have been told by another doctor that instead of Neck Pain Therapy in los angeles, they need a neck surgery to prevent the further degeneration of their cervical spine.
-Some of these patients are very frightened by what their doctor told them.
-Some were told that if their symptoms progress they could risk permanent damage to their ability to function maybe to the point of paralysis.
+I frequently see patients who have been told by another physician that they require neck surgery.
+This procedure, they are told, is necessary to avert further deterioration of their cervical spine.
+Many of these patients are frightened by the information provided by their doctor.
+Some have been warned that if their symptoms worsen, they may face the risk of irreversible damage to their functional abilities, potentially leading to paralysis.

 “I am worried if I do not get surgery my neck will get worse”